How do you get the power from here to there?

 Don’t panic.
 This will be easy.
-The three most basic units in electricity are voltage (V), current (I) and resistance (r).
-Voltage is measured in volts, current is measured in amps and resistance is measured in ohms.
+The three most basic units in electricity are voltage (V), current (I), and resistance (r).
+Voltage is measured in volts, the current is measured in amps, and resistance is measured in ohms.

 In a similar way, voltage, current, and resistance are related to each other by an electrical engineering formula called Ohm’s law.